 1. Hunter-gatherers: Paleolithic Diet

 The most popular evolutionary diet is the paleolithic diet, or “a hunter-gatherer” diet.
-This basically means studying the diet of our ancestors before agricultural activity introduced new foods and depended on locally available foods at that time.
-However, paleoanthropology is one of the most uncertain disciplines in biology and, thus, a highly controversial field.
-We have very little information on what our ancestors’ diet really consisted of.
+This basically means studying the diet of our direct and recent ancestors before agricultural activity introduced new foods and depended on locally available foods at that time.

-Also, the paleolithic dietary concept is hardly backed up with biological traits and dietary adaptations related to foods, foraging, digestion, and metabolism.
-Because of this, the paleolithic diet can be considered a “survival diet” with fallback foods, like cooked tubers and meat, before agriculture came into the picture.
-Humans have not evolved with a cooked diet; we have only adapted with a slightly higher tolerance towards cooked foods, with a decreased immune response, but cooked foods still trigger our immune system, unlike raw foods.
+This is the reason why the paleolithic dietary concept is hardly backed up with biological traits and dietary adaptations related to foods, foraging, digestion, and metabolism.
+For example, humans have not evolved with a cooked diet; we have only adapted with a slightly higher tolerance towards cooked foods, with a decreased immune response, but cooked foods still trigger our immune system, unlike raw foods.
 We are thus not “cookivores” that are hooked to a cooked diet.
 Read more about cooked foods and our earliest ancestors’ diet here.

-Another way to study the diet type of a species is by using comparative anatomy and physiology.
-Diet-related traits like digestion, teeth, hands, or dietary enzymes, are compared to closely related species, in our case, primates.
+Another way to study the diet type of a species is by using comparative anatomy and physiology – comparing adaptations related to diet.
+Diet- and foraging-related traits like digestion, teeth, hands, taste receptors, or biochemical characteristics are compared to closely related species, in our case, primates.
 In anatomy, the function of a structure or a trait can be predicted by its form.
-Thus shared traits in evolution indicate similar dietary ecology.
-And because we can observe the diets of those species in the wild, we can learn about our own “wild” diet.
+Thus, shared traits in evolution indicate similar dietary ecology.
+And because we can observe the diets of those species in the wild, we can learn about our own natural diet.

 Chimpanzees are humans’ closest living relatives – and they are specialized ripe fruit-eaters found in tropical habitats.
-Humans also originated in the tropics and are still is a tropical species (Daanen et al., 2016).
+Humans also originated in the tropics and is still a tropical species (Daanen et al., 2016).

 So what’s the Chimpanzees’ diet like?